jeast00/top_rated_beers/NOTES.md

 - A beer has an ABV
 - A beer has an IBU - International Bitterness Units
 - A beer has a rating
-- A beer has a description
-- A beer has a url
+- A beer has a summary
-- A beer has an availability - This beer is no longer being produced by the brewery